Functorial transfer between relative trace formulas in rank one

 \subsection{Acknowledgments}

-This project started as a joint project with Daniel Johnstone and Rahul Krishna, who eventually undertook the proof of the fundamental lemma.
-I am very grateful to them for many helpful conversations, including an observation of R.\ Krishna which greatly simplified the proof of the key proposition \ref{reductiontobasic}.
-I am very grateful to the University of Chicago and Ng\^o Bao Ch\^au for their hospitality during the winter and spring quarters of 2017, at the end of which I discovered the existence of a uniform transfer operator, and to the Institute for Advanced Study where most of the writing was done during the academic year 2017--2018.
-I also thank Wee Teck Gan for providing several references.
-Finally, I would like to acknowledge my intellectual debt to Herv\'e Jacquet and Friedrich Knop, two formidable mathematicians who, in the 80s and 90s, from different perspectives, laid the ground for the questions that I am addressing in this paper, not always properly appreciated \cite{JaNotices} by the mainstream of the field; I believe that we have only seen the tip of the iceberg as far as relations between their work go.
+This work started as a joint project with Daniel Johnstone and Rahul Krishna, who eventually undertook the proof of the fundamental lemma.
+I thank them for many helpful conversations, including an observation of R.\ Krishna which simplified the proof of the key proposition \ref{reductiontobasic}.
+I am grateful to the University of Chicago and Ng\^o Bao Ch\^au for their hospitality during the winter and spring quarters of 2017, at the end of which I discovered the existence of a uniform transfer operator, and to the Institute for Advanced Study where most of the writing was done during the academic year 2017--2018.
+I also thank Wee Teck Gan for providing several references, and an anonymous referee for a very detailed and helpful report.
+Finally, I would like to acknowledge my intellectual debt to Herv\'e Jacquet and Friedrich Knop, two formidable mathematicians who, since the 80s and 90s, from different perspectives, laid the ground for the questions that I am addressing in this paper, not always properly appreciated by the mainstream of the field; I believe that we have only seen the tip of the iceberg as far as relations between their work go.

-This work was supported by NSF grants DMS-1502270, DMS-1801429, and by a stipend at the IAS from the Charles Simonyi Endowment.
+This work was supported by NSF grants DMS-1502270, DMS-1801429, DMS-1939672, and by a stipend at the IAS from the Charles Simonyi Endowment.